 As outlined in Section 4, our plan includes the introduction of a Housing First initiative in West Dunbartonshire.
-The projected demand for this service is illustrated below and includes initial tenancy set-up costs of £2,500 and staffing costs to deliver the service over the 5 year period.
-The initial set up cost of £2,500 consists purely of furniture and household goods to allow the client to set up home in their new tenancy, an inventory of goods to be supplied is attached in Appendix 2.
+The projected demand for this service is illustrated below and includes initial tenancy set-up costs of £5,000 and staffing costs to deliver the service over the 5 year period.